kosiuzo/UzoFitness/UzoFitness/Views/Screens/Tasks/LoggingView_Tasks.md

 ## 5. Auto-Population of Last Performance
 - [ ] On view appear, call `viewModel.loadLastPerformedData()`
-- [ ] Populate each exercise row’s reps/weight with last-performed values
+- [ ] Populate each exercise row’s reps/weight with last-performed values based on existing logic only add something if it's not already implemented
 - [ ] Fall back to template defaults if no history exists

 ## 6. Completion Actions